SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ### 4) Analog Clock

-An alternate application of the rotating circle example above
+An alternate application of the rotating circle example above, combined with the clock example from intermediate examples.
+We are going to create an analog clock that "ticks" each second and slowly counts out minutes:

+[VIDEO]

+First, let's do the seconds hand.
+It has a cycle of 60 seconds

 ### 5) Animation Atlas